 Butler University is committed to providing equitable access for all members of the University community.
 For qualified students with disabilities, accommodations and support services are arranged on a case-by-case basis.
 Written documentation from an appropriate licensed professional should be submitted directly to SDS in Jordan Hall, Room 136.
-SDS staff will arrange an individualized discussion with students seeking services as part of the process for accommodation consideration.
+Additionally, the student must then meet with an SDS staff member for an individualized discussion regarding potential accommodations.
 For further information, contact SDS at 317-940-9308 or visit the SDS website.

 Butler University offers a wide variety of technology services, ranging from University computing equipment to systems and network infrastructure, as well as technology consulting and support services for students, faculty, and staff.

-The Butler network is a joint effort between Information Technology and Facilities Management that provides voice and data services to the entire Butler campus.
+The Butler network is a joint effort between Information Technology and Facilities Management that provides data services to the Butler campus.
 The network is accessible by Ethernet and wireless connection and provides connectivity for computers, printers, phones, and other IP-enabled devices.
-The network supports all generally accepted computing platforms (Macintosh, Windows, Unix/Linux) and is available to all students, faculty, and staff.
+The network supports all generally accepted computing platforms (Macintosh, Windows, Unix/Linux) and is available to all students, faculty, staff, and guests.
 Use of the Butler network is governed by Butler’s Computer Use Master Policy and other regulations.
 Visit www.butler.edu/it for more information.

 Butler University supports 20 student-computing facilities, several of which are open 24 hours per day during the fall and spring semesters.
-Standard applications include Microsoft Office, Adobe Creative Suite, and other software.
-All computer labs have access to Butler’s online library resources, printers, and network file storage.
+Standard applications include Microsoft Office and Adobe Creative Cloud.
+All computer labs provide access to Butler’s online library resources, printers, and network file storage.
 Most labs are available for use outside of scheduled class time.
-Visit butler.edu/it/labs for hours and locations.
+Visit www.butler.edu/it/labs for hours and locations.